estii20/perfect_pointes/README.md

 - Attribute Inheritance:
  - PointeShoeProduct inherits attributes from PointeShoe and PointeShoeBrand.

- ## User stories :
+# User stories :

 ### Registration and Account Management

 - US1 : Register for an account
     - As a site user I can register for an account so that I can view my profile and purchasing history.

 - US2 : Login and logout
     - As a site user I can easily login or logout so that I can access my personal account information.

 - US3 : Access user profile
     - As a site user I can access my personalised user profile so that I can view my personal order history and order confirmations and my payment information.

 ### Viewing and Navigation

 - US4 : View a list of pointe shoe products
     - As a site user I can view a list of pointe shoes so that I can select some to purchase.

 - US5 : View individual pointe shoe details
     - As a site user I can view details for a pointe shoe so that I can see the description, brand logo, brand information, available sizes, available widths, shank, suitability of product beginner, intermediate, advanced dancer, product colour, product features and pricing.

 - US6 : View shopping bag total
     - As a site user I can easily view the total of my purchases at any time to monitor my spending.

 - US7 : Easily understand the purpose of the website and how to navigate it.
     - As a site user I can quickly identify what the website is selling and easily navigate to the pages so that I can quickly find the information and functionality of the pointe shoe product I require.

 - US8 : View pointe shoes by category
     - As a site user I can view a specific category of pointe shoes so that I can quickly narrow down the available shoes that I am interested in.

 - US9 : View pointe shoe feature
     - As a site user I can view pointe shoe features so that I can easily find the shoe that is best suited to my dance level and foot shape.

 - US10 : Handle 404 and 500
     - As a site user I can return to continue shopping after http 404 and 500 response so that I feel I am still working within the website and can navigate easily.

 ### Sorting and Searching

 - US11 : Sort list of available pointe shoes
     - As a site user I can sort the list of pointe shoes products so that I can easily identify the most suitable shoe categorically sorted by colour, price, brand and category.

 - US12 : Search for a pointe shoe by title or feature
     - As a site user I can search for shoes by title or pointe shoe feature so that I can find a specific pointe shoe to purchase.

 ### Purchasing and Checkout

 - US13 : Add items to shopping bag
     - As a site user I can add items to my shopping bag so that I can choose multiple items to purchase.

 - US14 : Modify bag contents and remove items.
     - As a site user I can modify shopping bag quantities and remove items from the bag so that I can manage the contents and modify any items selected by mistake.

 - US15 : View notifications of user interactions
     - As a site user I can get notifications on screen of my actions so that I can easily understand my interactions during the purchasing process.

 - US16 : Finalise my order in the checkout page
     - As a site user I can complete my order by going through to the checkout page so that I can see a final total, a summary of my order and I can specify a delivery address and payment details.

 - US17 : Implement a secure payment process.
     - As a site user I can enter my payment details so that my payment is secure.

 - US18 : View an order confirmation after checkout and repurchase product
     - As a site user I can view an order confirmation after checkout so that I can see what was ordered and total costs.
 I can repurchase the product by clicking on the button which takes the user to the relevant product detail page.

 - US19 : Receive an email confirmation after checking out.
     -  As a site user I can receive an email confirmation after checking out so that I have a record of my purchases.

 ### Admin and Store Management

 - US20 : Add a pointe shoe
     - As a site admin I can add a pointe shoe so that I can sell new products.

 - US21 : Edit / update a pointe shoe
- - As a site admin I can edit / update details for a pointe shoe so that I can change or amend the title, image, brand, colour, size, width, availability, status and features.
+    - As a site admin I can edit / update details for a pointe shoe so that I can change or amend the title, image, brand, colour, availability of size and width, status and features.

 - US22 : Delete a pointe shoe
     - As a site admin I can delete a product so that I can remove the item for sale.

 ### SEO and Web Marketing

 - US23 : Subscribe to newsletter
     - As a site user I can subscribe to the company newsletter so that I can keep up with company news and offers.

 - US24 : View company facebook page
     - As a site user I can find the company on facebook so that I can keep up to date with company posts.

 - US25 : SEO
     - As a site user I can find the site through web searches so that I can easily access the site.

 - US26 : View privacy policy
     - As a site user I can view the company privacy policy so that I can see the company is GDPR compliant.

 __Features__